jungsohn/geoBTS/docs/source/API_2GEO.rst

 - eq.6) Qd' = (Pe * (Nq - 1) * Kq + 0.5 * GAMe * Be * Ng * Kg) * Ae

+        - phi should be relevant to triaxial conditions (phi_TX), because the phi_PS is 10 % higher than phi_TX.

         - eq.7) Qo = 0.5 * GAMe * B * Ng * Ao

         - eq.8) Qd' = 0.3 * GAMe * B * Ng * A